Visiting Banff in June? Here’s All You NEED to Know

 Johnston Canyon is a highlight for many on their trip to Banff, and it’s an easy Banff hike that’s good for families and those with limited mobility.
 The trail through Johnston Canyon moves through the center of the small canyon until reaching the Upper Falls.

-It’s possibly the busiest trail in all of Banff, so in peak season, you’ll need to arrive early if you want to avoid the crowds, even in June.
+It’s possibly the busiest trail in all of Banff, so in peak season, you’ll need to arrive early before 8:30am, even in June, if you want to avoid some of the crowds.
 That being said, Johnston Canyon offers some splendid natural features, and its accessibility to everyone makes it a stand out.
+If you’re up for a bit of a bike and hike day, consider joining this eBike tour!

 Canoe on Lake Minnewanka